kkaiiwen/Soft-Robotics-Locomotion-Control/README.md

 ## Overview

-This repository demonstrates a progression of control strategies for soft robotics actuation, moving from simple manual on-off control toward advanced methods that combine Proportional–Integral–Derivative (PID) and Linear Quadratic Regulator (LQR).
+This repository demonstrates a progression of control strategies for soft robotics actuation, moving from simple manual on-off control toward advanced methods that combine Proportional-Integral-Derivative (PID) and Linear Quadratic Regulator (LQR).
 It focuses on how a basic open-loop feedforward actuation can be extended into closed-loop feedback control frameworks that enable more precise and adaptive behavior.

 ## Phase 1: On-off Control